xdy/twodsix-foundryvtt/docs/docs.md

 * Sets a natural 2/12 to be considered a failure/success regardless of actual Effect.

 Reasonably complete compendiums for Cepheus Light exist.
+There is also a gm screen compendium suitable for use with the https://foundryvtt.com/packages/gm-screen module.

 ## Cepheus Faster Than Light
 To get the system closer to Cepheus Faster Than Light select 'Cepheus Faster Than Light' in the dropdown near the top of the system settings, that will set the following settings: